mchua/facultyaslearners/1b-lit-post.md

 Tools to think with
 ---------------------

+This project uses tools and language from within the "post-" paradigms to help participants and readers stay in the discomfort and “ask questions about what we have not thought to think, about what is most densely invested in our discourse/practices, about what has been muted, repressed, unheard” (Lather, 1991, p.
+145).

 The poststructural paradigm treats faculty-as-learners as agents working against metanarratives by constantly deconstructing intertextual accounts in a writerly manner.
 We'll spend the remainder of this subsection unpacking the terminology used in that sentence.